+Many small business owners are aware that you don't have to charge and remit the GST if you are a Small Supplier.
 However, there seems to be a general misconception that the concept of being a small supplier also applies to Provincial Sales Tax - which is not true Tax – which is not true except in the province of BC.
 See Does Your Business Need to Register for BC PST?
 (Note that British Columbia returned to a provincial sales tax system April 1, 2013.)

 In other provinces whether or not you have to register for and collect PST has nothing to do with the size of your business or the volume of your sales.
 It's just a matter of whether or not you're selling taxable goods and/or services.